 and How Law Schools Can Promote the Equality of Rights with Persons with Disabilities

-prominent disability rights scholars and activists look back on their experiences with the disability rights movement and look forward to a future where every law student is exposed to people with disabilities and their impact on the law in their core curriculum.
+Inspired by the Americans with Disabilities Act’s 30th anniversary, six prominent disability rights scholars and activists reflected back on their experiences with the disability rights movement and look forward to a future where every law student is exposed to people with disabilities and their impact on the law in their core curriculum.

 Judge Thelton Henderson